The Iron Ceiling: Writing

-Discussing the fact that Carter gets her first proper field assignment in this episode, executive producer Tara Butters stated "It’s a big turning point for her relationship with all of her colleagues, both good and bad, so I think it’s a nice moment.
-[S]he’s officially on this mission, which means Dooley let her go on this mission.
-That shows [where Dooley’s head is at after] episode four ... his character has some interesting developments.
-And Peggy and Thompson’s relationship really changes, [as] we learn a lot more about Thompson’s backstory.
-He’s been a nice foil for Peggy, and he seems like just a chauvinistic jerk, but we actually learn more about him.
+Discussing the fact that Carter gets her first proper field assignment in this episode, executive producer Tara Butters stated "It's a big turning point for her relationship with all of her colleagues, both good and bad, so I think it's a nice moment.
+[S]he's officially on this mission, which means Dooley let her go on this mission.
+That shows [where Dooley's head is at after] episode four ... his character has some interesting developments.
+And Peggy and Thompson's relationship really changes, [as] we learn a lot more about Thompson's backstory.
+He's been a nice foil for Peggy, and he seems like just a chauvinistic jerk, but we actually learn more about him.
 Then [with] Sousa, their relationship changes in a very different way.
-It’s a very key episode into how all of their relationships are going to evolve."
+It's a very key episode into how all of their relationships are going to evolve."

 Casting

 In January 2015, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham would star as Peggy Carter, Edwin Jarvis, Jack Thompson, Daniel Sousa, and Roger Dooley, respectively.
-It was also revealed that the guest cast for the episode would include Eddie Shin as Agent Li, Greg Serano as Agent Ramirez, Neal McDonough as Dum Dum Dugan, Bridget Regan as Dottie Underwood, Leonard Roberts as Happy Sam Sawyer, James Austin Kerr as Junior Juniper, Richard Short as Pinky Pinkerton, Ralph Brown as Dr. Ivchenko and Jared Gertner as cryptographer.
+It was also revealed that the guest cast for the episode would include Eddie Shin as Agent Mike Li, Greg Serano as Agent Rick Ramirez, Neal McDonough as Dum Dum Dugan, Bridget Regan as Dottie Underwood, Leonard Roberts as Samuel Sawyer, James Austin Kerr as Junior Juniper, Richard Short as Pinky Pinkerton, Ralph Brown as Dr. Ivchenko and Jared Gertner as cryptographer.
 However, Kerr did not receive guest star credit in the episode.
 Though they were not officially announced by Marvel, John Glover and Alex Veadov guest star as a friend of Dooley's and the Russian engineer Nikola, respectively.
 Regan reprises her role from earlier in the series.
-McDonough reprises his role from Captain America: The First Avenger, Marvel One-Shot: Agent Carter, and Agents of S.H.I.E.L.D..
+McDonough reprises his role from Captain America: The First Avenger, Marvel One-Shot Agent Carter, and Agents of S.H.I.E.L.D..

-When explaining the introduction of the Howling Commandos to the series, executive producer Tara Butters noted that "when you’re doing any production, especially a TV show where things happen very quickly, you never know, as far as actors go, who’s going to be available, [or] who’s going to be interested in doing a TV show."
+When explaining the introduction of the Howling Commandos to the series, executive producer Tara Butters noted that "when you're doing any production, especially a TV show where things happen very quickly, you never know, as far as actors go, who's going to be available, [or] who's going to be interested in doing a TV show."
 Ultimately, McDonough was able to reprise his role as Dugan, while the other Commandos (Sawyer, Juniper, and Pinkerton) were all introduced to the MCU in this episode.
 These "new" Commandos are not original characters, but established Commandos in the comics.